Structure learning for extremal tree models: Structure learning for extremal tree models

 \subsection{Extremal tree models}

 Extremal graphical models where the underlying graph is a tree were considered as a sparse statistical model in \cite{eng2018}.
-For the class of H\"usler--Reiss distributions (a parametric sub-class of multivariate Pareto distributions) they proposed to use a censored maximum-likelihood tree where the edge weights are essentially given by the negative maximized bivariate log-likelihoods.
-This approach has two disadvantages.
-First, in higher dimensions $d$ it may become prohibitively costly to compute $d^2$ censored likelihood optimizations, and second, a set of parametric bivariate models has to be chosen in advance.
+As explained in the introduction, their approach of using a censored maximum-likelihood tree becomes prohibitively costly in higher dimension $d$ and requires parametric assumptions on the bivariate distributions of the tree.

 Ideally, one would like to have summary statistics, similar to the correlation coefficients $r_{ij}$ in the Gaussian case, that can be estimated empirically and that guarantee to recover the true underlying tree structure when used as edge weights.
 The extremal variogram defined in Section~\ref{sec:EV} turns out to be a so-called tree metric, and as such a natural quantity to infer the conditional independence structure in extremal tree models.
 We underline that the extremal variogram $\Gamma^{(m)}$ is defined for arbitrary multivariate Pareto distributions and in the case of the H\"usler--Reiss distribution it coincides with the parameter matrix.